 Surrounded by the beautifully rugged hills of the Upper Coquet Valley in the heart of the Northumberland National Park, this really is a place to escape the crowds and get away from it all.

-In the heart of Northumberland National Park with stunning views from the terrace
+A rural idyll set in the heart of Northumberland National Park with stunning views from the terrace

 Sitting 1400 feet above sea level this promises a true off-grid experience, ideal for those with a love of the great outdoors or simply a star gazing treat under the spectacular skies of this designated dark sky park.